AmadeusQQ/behavioral-cloning/README.md

 - Images: 20055

 # design-model
 Implement the NVIDIA model as the base architecture.
-Input an image array of 0 to 255 as integers and output the steering angle as a float.
+Input a 3 dimensional image array containing integers that range from 0 to 255.
+Convert image to grayscale.
 Crop pixels above the horizon and below the front of the car to reduce noise.
-Normalize data to prevent large values from skewing weights.
-Center data to aid distribution comparison.
-Dropout samples to reduce over fitting.
+Normalize data to unit length, so as to prevent large values from skewing weights.
+Center data to aid comparison.
 Convolve image array to extract features.
-Flatten image array to reduce dimensionality and create a vector.
+Flatten image array to reduce dimensionality.
 Fully connect each node with dense layers.
+Output the steering angle as a float.

 NVIDIA model
 - Source: https://arxiv.org/pdf/1604.07316v1.pdf